Structural properties of the first-order transduction quasiorder: Introduction and statement of results

-Whatever logic is considered for the interpretation part of the transductions, it is easily checked that $\sqsubseteq$ is a quasi-order.
-We study here the first-order (FO) and monadic second-order (MSO) transduction quasi-orders $\sqsubseteq_\FO$ and~$\sqsubseteq_\MSO$.
-These quasi-orders are very different and have a sound combinatorial and model theoretic relevance.
-From the definition it easily follows that we can restrict our attention to infinite \emph{hereditary} classes, that is, infinite classes that are closed under taking induced subgraphs.
+For most commonly studied logics $\Ll$ transductions compose and in this case $\sqsubseteq_\Ll$ is a quasiorder.
+We study here mainly the first-order~(\FO) and monadic second-order~(\MSO) transduction quasiorders $\sqsubseteq_\FO$ and~$\sqsubseteq_\MSO$.
+As with the colorings all vertex subsets become definable, it follows that we can restrict our attention to infinite \emph{hereditary} classes, that is, infinite classes that are closed under taking induced subgraphs.